China charity law to forbid activity that 'endangers national security'

 China has arrested scores of human rights lawyers and tightened control over almost every aspect of civil society since 2012, citing the need to buttress national security and stability.

-Western governments and non-profit groups have pressured China to revise a second proposed law that would regulate foreign non-governmental organisations.
+Western governments and non-profit groups have pressured China to revise a second proposed law that would regulate foreign non-governmental organizations.
 That law would give police broad powers to regulate their activities and funding.

 (Reporting by Megha Rajagopalan; Editing by Robert Birsel)